mrmcc3/vibing-dev/src/pages/notes/early-hints.md

 ### Cached sub-resources

 We're talking about speeding up page loads by kicking-off requests to critical sub-resources sooner.
+Some typical sub-resources are:

+  - stylesheets
+  - fonts
+  - above the fold images

+It's often the case that these are static build assets that are served with immutable cache headers.
-This has no effect if the resources are already cached client side.
-So in the case of site-wide, immutable resources only the cache misses benefit from early hints.
-This occurs
+Preemptively fetching these resources when they are already cached by the client has virtually no effect on page loads.
+In this case it's the **cache misses** that benefit from early hints which occurs:

   - on initial visit
-   - after deploys
+  - after deploys (new assets)

 On the other hand, dynamic sub-resources are good EH candidates on every request.

 ### Server think time

 The hint mechanism is a preliminary response that is sent before the main response.
-If the main response can be sent immediately then there's no need for early hints.
+If the main response can be sent immediately then there's **no need for early hints**.
 On the other hand if the main response can't be sent (in whole or initiated via streaming) without a delay then early hints can be effective.
 In practice when does this happen?